spring-guides/tut-spring-security-and-angular-js/double/README.md

 }
 ```

-We can simply use the `$scope` to store the `authenticated` flag because there is only one controller in such a simple application.
+We can use the `$scope` to store the `authenticated` flag because there is only one controller in this simple application.

 If we run this enhanced Gateway, instead of having to remember the URL for the UI we can just load the home page and follow links.
 Here's the home page for an authenticated user: